Authorities charge 5 more in probe of child sexual abuse among Jehovah’s Witnesses in Pennsylvania

 Members will not bear arms, salute a national flag or participate in secular politics.
 Believers are known for their evangelistic efforts, including knocking on doors and distributing literature in public spaces.

-Religion writer Peter Smith in Pittsburgh and videojournalist Tassanee Vejpongsa in Philadelphia contributed to this report.
+Smith, a religion writer, reported from Pittsburgh and videojournalist Tassanee Vejpongsa contributed to this report from Philadelphia.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.